 The digital replicas created through photogrammetry provide unprecedented freedom and precision to design the film sets and hyper realistic virtual environments for video games and VR/AR productions.
 The process of 3D scanning photogrammetry allows you to create virtual replicas of any object exposed to visible light or any recordable electromagnetic radiation such as infrared, multi-spectral or even x-rays.

 You can scan pretty much any imaginable object from an organ tissue to a full planet.
-Thanks to photogrammetry something as neglected as an old dry twig can be turned into an exciting virtual object that may find it’s way into a video game or as a film special effect.
+Thanks to photogrammetry and playing with the sense of scale, something as neglected as an old dry twig can be turned into an exciting virtual object that may find it’s way into a video game or as a film special effect.
 Thus we have made out of a dry twig a credible celestial body orbiting your favorite asteroid belt.

 Here are some additional virtual clones we have developed for the art and entertainment sector.

 1. Wedge rock.
 A sample of the gorgeous rocks found at the granite batholith in La Pedriza, Community of Madrid, Spain.